WallStreetMojo

 source: money.cnn.com

 This accounting scandal happened in the year 2003.
 It was the largest publicly traded healthcare by then.
-The income was inflated by a whopping $1.4 billion so that they could meet the expectations of the shareholders.
+The income was inflated by a whopping $1.4 billion so that they could meet the shareholders' expectations.
 The main culprit behind this accounting scandal was the CEO, Richard Scrushy.
-It was found out by SEC when the company sold $75 million of shares in a single day after a huge loss.
+The SEC found out that the company sold $75 million of shares in a single day after a huge loss.
 The penalty was 7-year imprisonment.
 The fascinating thing about Richard Scrushy is that he now works as a motivational speaker!

 #7 Satyam (2009)